 - Extend your arm so that they are down with the barbell hanging in front of your body.

 - Keeping your core tight, contract your traps and upper back muscles to pull the barbell up towards your shoulders, bending your elbows and allowing your shoulders to lift up.

 - Lift the weight as high as you can up to your chin.

 - Pause at the top position for 2 to 3 seconds.

 - Slowly lower the bar back down until your elbows are fully extended before beginning the next rep.

 One of the best cable machine traps exercises is the cable high row.

-In this exercise, you position the cable from the highest setting and pull down towards your shoulders, which helps isolate the upper traps, middle traps, rhomboids, and posterior deltoid, making this a highly effective upper back exercise and a can’t-miss exercise for your traps workouts.
+In this exercise, you position the cable from the highest setting and pull down towards your shoulders, which helps isolate the upper traps, middle traps, rhomboids, and rear delts (posterior deltoid), making this a highly effective upper back exercise and a can’t-miss exercise for your traps workouts.